PAST ACTION: AMENDMENTS TO THE FY26 SENATE BUDGET

 State Senator Paul Mark speaks at a podium to the left.
 State Representative Sean Garballey stands to the right.

 As with the House Budget, we understand that legislators have difficult decisions to make regarding this year’s budget and are grateful that we have leadership in Massachusetts, from the Governor’s Office through the House and Senate, that unanimously values arts and culture in the Commonwealth.
-We are pleased that each of these proposed budgets include a modest 0.58% increase for the state arts agency’s operating and grantmaking budget in FY26.
+We are pleased that each of these proposed budgets includes a modest 0.58% increase for the state arts agency’s operating and grantmaking budget in FY26.

 (Amendment 66) “Public Libraries” filed by Sen. Nick Collins and Sen. Becca Rausch and (Amendment 615) “State Aid to Regional Public Libraries” filed by Sen. Jake Oliveira and Sen. Becca Rausch.
 Both of these amendments move to increase state aid to regional public libraries by $950,000.